-There's a reason why so many of us cheered at the end of Pacific Rim, when Raleigh Becket and Mako Mori didn't kiss, despite the obvious sexual tension that was prescribed between the two during their combat training scene (aka the sexiest non-sex scene in cinema history).
-And it's because the bond between Raleigh and Mako made more sense – and stood to be stronger – with the two being friends, rather than lovers.
+There's a reason why so many of us cheered at the end of Pacific Rim, when Raleigh Becket and Mako Mori didn't kiss, despite the obvious sexual tension that was prescribed between the two during their combat training scene (a.k.a. the sexiest non-sex scene in video game history).
+And it's because the bond between Raleigh and Mako made more sense—and stood to be stronger—with the two being friends, rather than lovers.

-I celebrated again when playing Telltale Games' Tales from the Borderlands, when Rhys and Fiona – the two playable characters and protagonists of the game – didn't develop a romantic relationship.
-It's not that I don't want to see every female gaming character at some point reduced to merely a love interest – although, yes, there is also that.
-Tales showed the gaming medium that using friendship as a focus for conflict, drama and happiness in a story is just as worthy, bold and important and exploring any romance that may (stereotypically) blossom from the connection between characters.
+I celebrated again when playing Telltale Games' Tales from the Borderlands, when Rhys and Fiona—the two playable characters and protagonists of the game—didn't develop a romantic relationship.
+It's not that I don't want to see every female gaming character at some point reduced to merely a love interest—although, yes, there is also that.
+Tales showed the gaming medium that using friendship as a focus for conflict, drama, and happiness in a story is just as worthy, bold, and important as exploring any romance that may (stereotypically) blossom from the connection between characters.

-What struck me the most about Tales – and believe me when I say there was a lot that struck me profoundly about the game – was the way it so heavily prioritised friendships and platonic love, and all that comes with it, as the driving force behind almost every major conflict resolution.
+What struck me the most about Tales—and believe me when I say there was a lot that struck me profoundly about the game—was the way it so heavily prioritized friendships and platonic love, and all that comes with it, as the driving force behind almost every major conflict resolution.
 The game deftly allows you to develop and explore important friendships with almost every character: between men, between women, between women and men, between humans and robots, between robots, between major characters and supporting characters, and between supporting characters.

-The way in which the flashback-style story is framed – a masked character has kidnapped Fiona and Rhys, and is forcing them to tell their sides of the tale that's led them to this unlikely state – revolves entirely around trying to understand the very nature of friendships, and how trust and respect operate within them.
-This is all summed up when the masked character is about to reveal their identity, telling the pair, "I am your friend."
-While ostensibly a story about vault hunting on the surface of the savage Pandora, Tales is much more than such a simple sales pitch – it's a beautiful, charming, hilarious, and endearing game that has touched the hearts of even those who previously disliked the Borderlands series, mainly because it positions friendship as the very backbone of its narrative structure.
+The way in which the flashback-style story is framed—a masked character has kidnapped Fiona and Rhys, and is forcing them to tell their sides of the tale that's led them to this unlikely state—revolves entirely around trying to understand the very nature of friendships, and how trust and respect operate within them.
+This is all summed up when the masked character is about to reveal his or her identity, telling the pair, "I am your friend."
+While ostensibly a story about vault hunting on the surface of the savage Pandora, Tales is much more than such a simple sales pitch—it's a beautiful, charming, hilarious, and endearing game that has touched the hearts of even those who previously disliked the Borderlands series, mainly because it positions friendship as the very backbone of its narrative structure.

 Article continues after the video below

-Oxenfree is a charming game – well, as charming a game about terrifying ghosts and possessed teenagers can be – where the main challenge lies in how you develop, or fail to develop, friendships with the people around you.
+Oxenfree is a charming game—well, as charming a game about terrifying ghosts and possessed teenagers can be—where the main challenge lies in how you develop, or fail to develop, friendships with the people around you.
 While there's a lot of exploring to do on the island, the crux of the gameplay is conversation based.
-Playing as a girl called Alex, your choices in various calm discussions, crucial debates and heated arguments can influence how the other four kids (including your soon-to-be step-brother, Jonas) stuck on the island feel about you – and also how they feel about each other.
-This elevates the way the game talks about friendship; it realises and respects the fact that two people talking about a third person, who's not present at the time, can lead to a different perception of said third party when they're next encountered.
+Playing as a girl called Alex, your choices in various calm discussions, crucial debates, and heated arguments can influence how the other four kids (including your soon-to-be step-brother, Jonas) stuck on the island feel about you—and also how they feel about each other.
+This elevates the way the game talks about friendship; it realizes and respects the fact that two people talking about a third person, who's not present at the time, can lead to a different perception of said third party when next encountered.
 Peer pressure is a powerful force, and Oxenfree takes the responsibility of conversation between friends seriously in a way few, if any, other games do.

-The way the conversations work in Oxenfree is a neat and simple mechanic, dialogue options each assigned to a single button press, and it feels right at home in the game's gorgeous and scary setting.
+The way the conversations work in Oxenfree are with simple mechanic dialogue options, each assigned to a single button press.
+It feels right at home in the game's gorgeous and scary setting.
 While the plot unfurls naturally, somewhat inevitably towards shit being increasingly lost as the night passes, there's emotional weight to the game that's a direct product of how it presents its group of friends.
 There are tensions between them, and glimpses of potential; every friendship in the game is somehow tested across its course, and the player gets to see this without haunted cabin hook-ups getting in the way of, and ultimately derailing, meaningful character development.